 - VAT on labour and profits – £76.00

-Assuming you only need the felt replacing with a 2-layer system (often used on garages and sheds) – £775 inc VAT.
+Assuming you only need the felt replaced with a 2-layer system (often used on some garages and most sheds) – £1000 inc VAT.

 We haven’t included the cost for replacement guttering, fascias or soffits.
 Also, additional insulation may be needed on some flat roofs to meet current regulations.

-Don’t forget; our breakdown of the flat roof costs are for a single garage roof.
+Don’t forget; our breakdown of the flat roof costs here is for a single garage roof.

 What About a Double Garage?